-Issues and Supporting Data Sources: CDSP Update Impact Conclusion GP EIR Impact Conclusion Does the CDSP Update Involve New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
+Issues and Supporting Data Sources: LPSP Impact Conclusion GP EIR Impact Conclusion Does the LPSP Involve New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
 Any New or Changed Circumstances Involving New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
 Any New Information of Substantial Importance That Was Not and Could Not Have Been Known at the Time of Certification of the GP EIR that Rises to the Level of Requiring New Analysis or Verification?
-Are Any New Mitigation Measures Required for the CDSP Update? -- ------------------------------------- ----------------------------- -- -- -- -- include land use provisions or regulations around commercial growing.
-While modifications from the General Plan Update would alter the CDSP area boundaries within the City of Pasadena by removing the properties south of California Boulevard, these modifications would not include any land designated as timberland, forest land, or farmland.
+Are Any New Mitigation Measures Required for the LPSP? -- -- --------------------------- ----------------------------- --- -- -- -- regulations around commercial growing.
+While modifications from the General Plan Update would alter the overall specific area boundaries within the City of Pasadena with the formation of the LPSP, these modifications would not include any land designated as timberland, forest land, or farmland.